Normal view

 But if your site is confusing, slow to load, or crowded with too many elements, many users will get frustrated and leave.
 And most won’t come back.
 In fact, even a one-second delay in page speed can cause conversions to drop by 7%.

 That’s why good UX isn’t optional — it’s essential.
-The right design choices make your site easier to use and help guide visitors toward taking action, whether that’s subscribing to your email newsletter, signing up, or making a purchase.
+The right design choices make your site easier to use and help guide visitors toward taking action, whether that’s subscribing to your email newsletter or making a purchase.

 And the best part?
 Many of these improvements are easy to set up, even if you’re not a developer.
 I’ll walk you through the most effective tips in the sections below.